How to Remove Creases and Wrinkles From Shoes

 1.Use an Iron

-This is, by far, the most popular way to take a crease out of a shoe.
-The trick to using an iron is to stuff the shoe so it maintains its shape, from the heel to the toe box.
+- Stuff the shoe so it maintains its shape, from the heel to the toe box.
 Packing the shoes as tight as possible will help straighten out the creases.
 Old paper, such as newspaper, works best, but cardboard or even a few of your socks are great backups as well.

-To use an iron:
+To use an iron, try the following:

 - Dampen a cloth, such as a washcloth.